epfl-ada/ada-2025-project-data_dinosaur/readme.md

 ## Contest captions analysis
 We used *The New Yorker Cartoon Caption Contest* dataset (2016-2023) combined with the data in https://nextml.github.io/caption-contest-data/ to obtain the dates of each contest.
 Then, we analyzed which were the words the most used in captions to discover some correlations between polar words (like man/woman).
 This dataset was also used to analyze the appearance of the words `Trump`and `COVID` over time to check whether these words frequency can be correlated with events like US presidency or a worldwide pandemic.

 For the caption analysis, simple data treatments were combined with statistical methods.
-Basic statistics is used to calculate means of meticulessy sorted data.
-This and as well a moving average filter is used to analyse the developement over time without having noise from specific captions.
+Basic statistics is used to calculate means of meticulously sorted data.
+This and as well a moving average filter is used to analyse the development over time without having noise from specific captions.

 In addition, the polar words (man/women) are analysed by mean impact of the votes `funny` and `not funny`.